 In late 2010, I returned to Australia, where I am currently an Associate Professor at Western Sydney University.
 My teaching and research continues to focus upon heritage with an added emphasis on heritage tourism and the politics of affect.
 As well as an affiliation with the School of Social Sciences and Psychology, I am also an Institute Fellow with the Institute for Culture and Society.

-I was appointed as a Director of the Landscape Research Group in 2009.
+I was appointed as a Director of the Landscape Research Group in 2009 and am currently an Associate Editor for our journal, Landscape Research.